-Takeaway: Millennials especially want to do business with companies that have similar social values and use their resources to give back to those in need.
-By donating to social causes, you can burnish your reputation and gain millennial’s trust.
+Millennials in particular want to do business with companies that have similar social values and use their resources to give back to those in need.
+By donating to social causes, you can burnish your brand’s reputation and gain millennials' trust

-Takeaway: When customers take the time to send you an email they expect a reply.
-It shows you value them as customers and care about their needs.
-As bonus, Zappos also gives headquarter tours to give their loyal fans a taste of what goes on behind-the-scenes.
+When customers take the time to send you an email, they expect a reply.
+A response demonstrates that you value them as customers and care about their needs.
+As a bonus, Zappos also gives tours of their headquarters to show their loyal fans a taste of what goes on behind the scenes.

-Takeaway: Today’s customers don’t just want products and services, they want unique experiences that they can’t get anywhere else.
-Customer’s want to be delighted at every touchpoint, and anytime you can go the extra mile to make a even more special, you’ll gain loyalty.
+Today’s customers don’t just want products or services, they want unique experiences that they can’t get anywhere else.
+Customers want to be delighted at every touchpoint, and anytime you can go the extra mile to make it even more special, you’ll gain loyalty.